Sensand-AI/data-notebooks/notebooks/production/README.md

 ## TODO
-- update template to include notebook-key directory save, instad of using the s3 utils.
-Can copy this from the dem.ipynb file
-- make look showing how to test in postman
+- make loom showing how to test in postman